Applications define task queues in a configuration file called

 ./appengine-java-sdk/bin/appcfg.sh update_queues myapp/war

-See Uploading and Managing a Java App for more information.
+See Deploying a Java App for more information.